I am in agony! Solutions for sore muscles

 Epsom salt bath- Since I don't take baths, I don't know about this one first hand.
 Some of the trainers I have worked with swear by this one though.
 Just spread the salts out evenly, let the water get hot, soak yourself until you are medium well.

 Post workout nutrition-This is the time you HAVE to take advantage of.
 As soon as possible (ideally within 30 minutes) after you complete your workout you need to take in some high quality protein and some fast burning carbs (bananas, oatmeal, etc...)
 The ideal ratio would be 2 parts carbohydrates and one part protein.
-If you are going straight to work or somewhere you don't have time for a meal, this protein shake has the ratios perfect --->Post Workout
+If you are going straight to work or somewhere you don't have time for a meal, a protein shake is always a good option.

 Foam rolling-A foam roller is what some people call a poor man's sports massage.
 It is a piece of dense foam, that you roll over sore muscles to help break up lactic acid and scar tissue, which will help improve your tissue quality.